Table of Contents

 A lot of the free mandala cross stitch patterns you’ll find online use black thread only.

-However, you can set yourself a challenge here by checking what you’ve got in your stash and then using gel pens, crayons or markers to design a unique color scheme for yourself by coloring in quarter of the pattern.
+However, you can set yourself a challenge here.
+Check what you’ve got in your stash and then use gel pens, crayons or markers to design a unique color scheme.
+Then simply color in quarter of the pattern for your own unique mandala pattern.

 That would leave the remaining three quarters of the pattern for up to three alternative color designs.